-Now comes to our point, when you should choose NTFS as file system while formatting USB drive?
+Now comes to our point, when you should choose NTFS as a file system while formatting a USB drive?

-Since NTFS is a fully Windows compatible file system it will work will work with all Windows versions.
+Since NTFS is a fully Windows compatible file system, it will work with all Windows versions.
 And some special cases:

 - choose if you are formatting a USB drive larger than 32GB

-- choose when your file size is more than 4GB because default option, FAT32 supports individual file size up to 4GB.
+- choose when your file size is more than 4GB because the default option, FAT32, supports individual file sizes up to 4GB.

 - choose if you are moving a portable Windows program

-- choose if you are using USB flash drive to boot the operating system
+- choose if you are using a USB flash drive to boot the operating system

-FAT32 (File Allocation Table) is the oldest of the three file system available to Windows.
+FAT32 (File Allocation Table) is the oldest of the three file systems available to Windows.
 It was introduced all the way back in Windows 95 to replace the older FAT16 file system.
-Flash drives you to purchase will often come formatted with FAT32 for maximum compatibility across not just modern computers, but other devices like game consoles and anything with a USB port.
+Flash drives you purchase will often come formatted with FAT32 for maximum compatibility across not just modern computers but other devices like game consoles and anything with a USB port.